lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - Right click on any trend line and click "Show As Table" to see encounters or services decrease or increase by viewing the number of visits.
 - Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
 - Note: If you do not see something that you would expect or previously saw, check to see if a filter is applied.
    - Click on the funnel icon in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual."

-- What stands out to you?
+- What **stands out** to you?
-- What is most important to you to check out first?
+- What is most **important** to you to check out first?
-- What is most surprising?
+- What is most **surprising**?

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_viz_tabs.gif?raw=true)](#DontLink)